 Microsoft has announced that it’s bringing exFAT support to the Linux kernel, with code contributed licensed under GPLv2.
 This is huge, unexpected, yet very welcome #opensource news.
 Microsoft’s exFAT file system is prevalent throughout a […]

 Run modprobe bithday-lib and launch init.bd because it’s that time of the year again: Linux’s birthday!
-The kernel that revolutionised computing turns an astonishing 28 years old on August 25, 2019.
-Last year we marked […]
+The kernel that revolutionised computing turns an astonishing 29 years old on August 25, 2020.
+We marked Linux’s 27th […]